Highway tanks and TC portable tanks for the transportation of dangerous goods

 View Access for this document is only available for viewers in Canada

-This is the fifth edition of CSA B620, Highway tanks and TC portable tanks for the transportation of dangerous goods.
-It supersedes the previous edition published in 2009 and editions published in 2003, 1998, and 1987 under the title Highway Tanks and Portable Tanks for the Transportation of Dangerous Goods.
+This is the sixth edition of CSA B620, Highway tanks and TC portable tanks for the transportation of dangerous goods.
+It supersedes the previous editions published in 2014, 2009, 2003, 1998, and 1987.

 This Standard specifies requirements for highway tanks, portable tanks, fibre-reinforced plastic (FRP) highway tanks, and pressure/vacuum liquid waste highway tanks for the transportation of dangerous goods.
-It is also specifies requirements for hoses used to load or off-load dangerous goods.
+It also specifies requirements for hose assemblies used to load or unload dangerous goods.